U.S. Pacific Fleet Forces, Alongside JMSDF, Participate in Joint Training Exercise

 |Downloads:

-This work, U.S. Pacific Fleet Forces, Alongside JMSDF, Participate in Joint Training Exercise, by SA Joshua Sapien, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Pacific Fleet Forces, Alongside JMSDF, Participate in Joint Training Exercise [Image 7 of 7], by PO3 Taylor Crenshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT